adam-cowley/twitch-project/docs/04-authentication.md

 - Created an Auth Controller with routes for registering and signing in.
 - Added end-to-end tests to ensure that User Registration and Authentication flow works as expected

-Next week we will look at **Authorisation** - ensuring that the User can do what they are trying to
+Next week we will look at **Authorisation** - ensuring that the User can do what they are trying to.

 ### Further Reading: